Invoice Data Extraction Logo

 Invoice Data Extraction

 Invoice Data Extraction is a cloud-native extraction platform built specifically for finance professionals.
 Rather than requiring template setup or field mapping, it uses a prompt-based approach: you describe in natural language what data to extract and how to structure the output.
-The underlying engine is a proprietary multi-model AI system, not an OCR wrapper, which contributes to an approximately 85% error reduction compared to traditional OCR-based extraction.
+Results can surface a Review Needed flag with the source context when a value needs manual verification.

-It handles batch processing of up to 6,000 mixed-format files (PDF, JPG, PNG) in a single job, with processing speeds of 1 to 8 seconds per page.
+It handles batches of up to 6,000 mixed-format files (PDF, JPG, PNG) in one job, with extraction typically completing in minutes.
 Output formats include Excel, CSV, and JSON.
-Language coverage spans all major languages and scripts, which is relevant for multinational AP teams processing invoices from suppliers across regions.

-The pricing model is the starkest contrast to ReadSoft's enterprise licensing: 50 free pages per month with no credit card required, then pay-as-you-go credit bundles above that.
-No subscription, no implementation project, no minimum commitment.
-For teams that processed a few thousand invoices per month through ReadSoft and found the licensing costs disproportionate, this model eliminates the overhead.
+The pricing model is the starkest contrast to ReadSoft's enterprise licensing: 50 free pages per month with no credit card required, then pay-as-you-go credit bundles above that, with no recurring subscription.
+For teams that found enterprise licensing disproportionate to an extraction-only workload, this model removes the subscription commitment.

 The limitation is real: Invoice Data Extraction focuses on extraction and structured output.
 It does not include built-in ERP connectors, AP workflow automation, approval routing, PO matching, or payment execution.
 Teams needing end-to-end AP automation would need to pair it with a dedicated AP platform or build integrations themselves.